Hello Cornflower

 Click Sync Changes.
 Or click the … icon and select Pull, Push / Push.

-Visit your repository on github.com and make sure you see your changes.
+Visit your repository on github.com and make sure you can see the changes.
 If you can't see them, then your instructor can't either.

 ← Software SetupVerbs and Nouns →